piskvorky/gensim/docs/src/tut1.rst

 -------------

 For a complete reference (Want to prune the dictionary to a smaller size?
-Convert between corpora and NumPy arrays?), see the :doc:`API documentation <apiref>`.
+Convert between corpora and NumPy/SciPy arrays?), see the :doc:`API documentation <apiref>`.
 Or continue to the next tutorial on :doc:`tut2`.